developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies one of the following actions:

-- If the Action value ***Clear Clipboard*** is chosen, any data currently in the clipboard of the Zebra Android device is discarded.
+-***Clear Clipboard***- any data currently in the clipboard of the Zebra Android device is discarded.

-- If the Action value ***Clear Recently Used Apps List*** is chosen, the list of previously used (launched) applications is cleared.
+-***Clear Recently Used Apps List***- the list of previously used (launched) applications is cleared.
 This can be used to prevent the device user from accessing previously used applications or control their behavior or configuration from the list presented when the Recent button is pressed.

-- If the Action value ***Clear Application Cache*** is chosen, the cache of a specified application is cleared.
+-***Clear Application Cache***- the cache of a specified application is cleared.
 The most common use of this would be to delete cached information, such as login credentials or state, and thereby return the application to its default behavior.
 The use of this Action value requires that the additional Managed Configuration **General UI Configuration - Action Clear Application Cache Package** be specified to identify the application whose cache is to be cleared.

-- If the Action value ***Turn On All GMS Applications*** is chosen, all GMS applications that are considered "safe" to disable is enabled.
+-***Turn On All GMS Applications***- all GMS applications that are considered "safe" to disable is enabled.

-- If the Action value ***Turn Off All GMS Applications*** is chosen, all GMS applications that are considered "safe" to disable is disabled.
+-***Turn Off All GMS Applications***- all GMS applications that are considered "safe" to disable is disabled.

 Note: - Since it is possible to turn GMS Applications on or off individually, using the values ***Turn On All GMS Applications*** and ***Turn Off All GMS Applications*** guarantees only that all GMS Applications are On or Off ***immediately after*** the requested Action is completed.
 Subsequent Actions could result in any mixture of GMS Applications being turned On or Off.
 The behavior of the system or any GMS applications under such conditions is not guaranteed.